nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 ```

 #### Increasing Timeouts
-The library currently has a 20 second timeout for requests.
-If you're on a slow network, and you need to increase the timeout, you can pass it (in milliseconds) when instantiating the OpenTok object.
+The SDK currently has a 20 second timeout for requests.
+If you're on a slow network, and you need to increase the timeout, you can pass it (in milliseconds) when instantiating the object.

 ```javascript
 const { Video } = require('@vonage/video');